gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_mattermost.md

-# Teleport Mattermost Bot
+# Teleport Mattermost Plugin Quickstart

-This package provides Teleport <-> Mattermost integrataion that allows teams to approve or deny Teleport access requests using Mattermost.
+This package provides Teleport ↔ Mattermost integrataion that allows teams to approve or deny Teleport access requests using Mattermost.

 ## Setup